hyper-expanse/conventional-changelog-config/README.md

-# @hbetts/conventional-changelog-config
+# @hutson/conventional-changelog-config

-> Standard conventional-changelog configuration as used by projects maintained by Hutson Betts (@hbetts).
+> Standard conventional-changelog configuration as used by projects maintained by Hutson Betts (@hutson).

 Configuration package for tools within the [`conventional-changelog`](https://www.npmjs.com/package/conventional-changelog) ecosystem, or those that leverage the ecosystem, such as `semantic-release-gitlab`, that support [loading `conventional-changelog` presets](https://www.npmjs.com/package/semantic-release-gitlab#preset).